-&lt;sup>76 Black Earth, p.
+Black Earth, p.
 27.

 2012.
-Local community members' attempts, in 2016, to obtain environmental assessment documents related to Brigade 43 are an example, as described above.
-Prior to 2016, a community-based NGO requested several technical and environmental documents from the Company, including information about its manure management system, but never received the requested information.
-To date, we have not been provided with full environmental assessments for the slaughterhouse, hatchery, waste water treatment facility, or manure storage facility.
+These facilities were all built years ago as part of the VPF Phase 1, but we understand that at least some of them will be expanded to assessment documents from the assessments for the slaughterhouse, hatchery, waste water treatment facility, or manure storage facility.
 These facilities were all built years ago as part of the VPF Phase 1, but we understand that at least some of them will be expanded to accommodate Phase 2.
-We have not been informed of any plan to provide environmental assessment documents that address the expansion plans.
+We have not been plans.

 Company representatives have at times refused to provide any document that is not explicitly required to be disclosed under Ukrainian law, or advised requesters to ask local government entities for documents.

 This approach strains the relationship between local communities and the Company and presents additional barriers to affected people accessing basic information about Project operations.

 When the Company does disclose information, it generally provides environmental assessments that cover only single facilities within the farm, or one- to two-page excerpts of environmental assessments.
 These have not included sufficient detail to address our questions regarding the impacts of Project operations.
 For example, a "Statement of Environmental Impact" that we received related to the hatchery is less than two pages long and states simply that environmental risks are insignificant, since MHP has taken comprehensive measures to protect the environment.
-It does not specify which measures were taken.
+82 It does not specify which measures were taken.
 Likewise, the Statement of Environmental Impact for the Brigade 6 water drainage system, which was implemented to reduce groundwater levels to prevent flooding of chicken brigades, states that if the drainage system is operated in a normal manner, "the impact on the environment is absent."
-These statements do not provide enough detail to address our questions and concerns about the Project.
+83 These statements do not provide enough detail to address our questions and concerns about the Project.

 Even when we have received more complete assessments, they have not provided full information on risks and impacts.
 We received nearly identical assessments for Brigades 7, 8 and 9, giving the appearance that each assessment was comprised of boiler-plate language and that little thought had been put into site-specific assessment of impacts.
-Risks related to increased heavy vehicle traffic or storage and application of manure were not identified or assessed in any
+84 Risks related to increased heavy vehicle traffic or storage and application of manure were not identified or assessed in any

-&lt;sup>77 For an explanation of difficulties accessing environmental assessment documents, see, e.g., Letter from NECU to EBRD (25 Oct.
+For an explanation of difficulties accessing environmental assessment documents, see, e.g., Letter from NECU to EBRD (25 Oct.
 2013), included in Annex 4.

-&lt;sup>78 An Olyanytsya community member sent written requests for information to MHP and the Trostyanets District Administration.
+An Olyanytsya community member sent written requests for information to MHP and the Trostyanets District Administration.
 See the letter dated 15 February 2017 in Annex 4.

-&lt;sup>79 Black Earth, p.
+Black Earth, p.
 27.

-&lt;sup>80 OPIC Supplementary ESIA at sec.
+80 OPIC Supplementary ESIA at sec.
 24.

-&lt;sup>81 See, e.g., Letter from Vinnytsia Broiler Director to affected community member (23 May 2017), refusing to provide a copy of the building permit for Brigade 47 and explaining that he does not interpret the Ukrainian law on access to information to require disclosure of that document.
+See, e.g., Letter from Vinnytsia Broiler Director to affected community member (23 May 2017), refusing to provide a copy of the building permit for Brigade 47 and explaining that he does not interpret the Ukrainian law on access to information to require disclosure of that document.
 Included in Annex 4.

-&lt;sup>82 See excerpted Statement of Environmental Impact for the Hatchery, included in Annex 7.
+82 See excerpted Statement of Environmental Impact for the Hatchery, included in Annex 7.

-&lt;sup>83 See excerpted Statement of Environmental Impact for Brigade 6, Drainage System on the territory of the construction of Brigade no. 6 (Sep.
+See excerpted Statement of Environmental Impact for Brigade 6, Drainage System on the territory of the construction of Brigade no. 6 (Sep.
 2010), included in Annex 7.

-&lt;sup>84 These documents are included in Annex 7.
+84 These documents are included in Annex 7.

 of the documents we have seen.
-As described in the following sections, assessments of air pollution do not provide enough detail to determine whether pollution impacts will have long-term impacts on our health.
+As described in the following sections, assessments of air pollution do not provide enough detail to determine whether pollution impacts will have longterm impacts on our health.